kandavu/kandavu-jetbrains-plugin/README.md

-# intellij-plugin
+# kandavu-jetbrains-plugin

-IntelliJ Plugin for interacting with Kandavu
+Jetbrains Plugin for interacting with Kandavu